Brotherhood of the Snake: Background and production

-Billy has stated that the album draws lyrical inspiration from the ancient astronaut hypothesis, namely through the Ancient Aliens television program.
-Furthermore, he said the title comes from the name of an ancient secret society.

 On August 4, 2016, Testament began an eight-day countdown to the release of the artwork for Brotherhood of the Snake, and the album's track listing was revealed later that month.

 In an interview published August 26, 2016, Testament singer Chuck Billy revealed that first single "Brotherhood of the Snake" would be released September 2, 2016.

 Testament released second single "Stronghold" October 12, 2016.
 The official video for the song “The Pale King” was released on October 31, 2016.